 There are many factors that determine how long the effects last including sun exposure, weight gain or loss, and the muscle and bone structure of your face.
-Patients will always look younger than if they had never had the procedure performed --, in essence, it turns back the clock.
-You will continue to age, but the changes that we make with surgery have a lasting effect.
+You will continue to age, but the changes made with surgery have a lasting effect.

 Is cosmetic surgery very painful?